Nynergy/vexes/README.md

     - Easily draw characters, strings, lines, boxes, and more
 - Panel Base Class
     - Takes care of sizing, resizing, and drawing
+- Autmomatic Layouts
+    - Define custom layouts/sub-layouts, or use a library default

 ------------------------------------------------------------------------------